zphzhg/test-travis-ci/README.md

   -in id_rsa.enc -out ~\/.ssh/id_rsa -d
 ```

-In order to ensure ssh login would not be failed due to permissions, we set the permission of secret key manually.
+In order to ensure ssh login would not be failed due to permissions, we need to set the permission of secret key manually.

 ```yml
 before_install: